tjmehta/simple-api-client/README.md

 // 'x-custom-header': 'custom value'
 ```

-### SimpleApiClient is a great base class to create a custom api client
+## A great base class to create a custom api client

-#### Extend SimpleApiClient to make a custom api client.
+### Extend SimpleApiClient to make a custom api client.

 ```js
 import ApiClient from 'simple-api-client'